MotionTrack: Learning Motion Predictor for Multiple Object Tracking: Method

 \section{Method}

 The multi-object tracking task involves identifying the spatial and temporal locations of objects, i.e., their trajectories, in a given video sequence.
 The Transformer model, known for its ability to capture long-term dependencies, has proven highly effective in processing sequence data.
-Building on this success, we present a motion predictor that utilizes information about an object's past temporal dynamics to predict its position in the next frame directly, as illustrated in \Cref{fig:overview}.
-Our data association approach relies solely on spatial similarity between the detection results of the current frame and the predicted position of the object.
-To accomplish this, we first propose a simple Transformer network in Section~\ref{sec:predictor} to model the temporal dynamics of individual objects.
-Next, we introduce a Dynamic MLP, a MLP-like architecture that can explore channel-wise information.
+Building on this success, we present a motion predictor that utilizes information about an object's past trajectory information to predict its position in the next frame directly, as illustrated in \Cref{fig:overview}.
+Our data association approach relies solely on spatial similarity between the detection results of the current frame and the predicted bounding box of the object.
+To achieve this, we initially introduce a simple base model, outlined in Section~\ref{sec:predictor}, based on the vanilla Transformer encoder to capture the temporal dynamics of individual objects.
+Following that, we introduce the Dynamic MLP, an MLP-like architecture designed to explore channel-wise interactions.
 We further integrate it with the self-attention module to learn granularity information across token and channel levels in Section \ref{sec:mif}.
-Finally, we study various augmentations to obtain complex motion patterns to improve the understanding of motion dynamics.
-Overall, our approach leverages the strengths of the Transformer model and builds on it to develop an effective motion predictor for multi-object tracking.
+Finally, we study various augmentations to construct more complex motion patterns to improve the understanding of motion dynamics.
+Overall, our approach leverages the strengths of the Transformer model and builds on it to develop a simple and effective motion predictor for multi-object tracking.